-At this time of the year being scared or scary is kinda cool – after all it is Halloween!
-But this is a short season and leaders lead all year long, so the question asked by the title of this piece is a good one – “is it ok for leaders to be scared?”
+It’s okay to be scared when it’s Halloween or you’re watching a scary movie.
+But this is a brief experience and leaders lead all year long, so the question asked by the title of this piece is a good one – “Is it ok for leaders to be scared?”

 Most leaders would say No!
 After all they rationalize that leaders must be tough.
 Leaders must be out front, leaders should be resilient and heroic.
 Think Mel Gibson in Braveheart, Harrison Ford as the President in Air Force One, Sally Field in Norma Rae, or John Wayne in just about any movie… that is often consciously or not, the picture we have of leaders.
 And if that is the picture, fear is not in that picture.